rossta/montrose/README.md

 Montrose::Recurrence.monthly(on: 31)

 # Monthly by week day
+Montrose.monthly(day: :friday, interval: 2) # every Friday every other month Montrose.every(:month, day: :friday, interval: 2)
+Montrose::Recurrence.new(every: :month, day: :friday, interval: 2)

+Montrose.monthly(day: { friday: [1] }) # 1st Friday of the month
+Montrose.monthly(day: { Sunday: [1, =1] }) # first and last Sunday of the month

+Montrose.monthly(mday: 7..13, day: :saturday) # first Saturday that follow the first Sunday of the month

+# TODO: :on option not yet supported
 Montrose::Recurrence.new(every: :month, on: :first, weekday: :sunday) Montrose::Recurrence.new(every: :month, on: :third, weekday: :monday) Montrose::Recurrence.new(every: :month, on: :last,  weekday: :friday)